ethereum/ethereum-org-website/src/content/developers/docs/data-structures/rlp/index.md

 More information in [the Ethereum yellow paper (Appendix B)](https://ethereum.github.io/yellowpaper/paper.pdf#page=19).

-If one wishes to use RLP to encode a dictionary, the two suggested canonical forms are to either use `[[k1,v1],[k2,v2]...]` with keys in lexicographic order or to use the higher-level Patricia Tree encoding as Ethereum does.
+To use RLP to encode a dictionary, the two suggested canonical forms are:

+- use `[[k1,v1],[k2,v2]...]` with keys in lexicographic order
+- use the higher-level Patricia Tree encoding as Ethereum does

 ## Definition